supercompute/supercompute/index.md

       \n\nAfter all it is your money."
     icon: fa-bitcoin
   - title: Aragon
-    text: |-
-      Decentralized Autonomous Organizations or **DAO's** Require a new level transparency and Governance models Aragon offers such a model on the blockchain.
+    text: Decentralized Autonomous Organizations or **DAO's** Require a new level transparency and Governance models Aragon offers such a model on the blockchain.

-      You can find more information on **Supercompute** and its token SCOM [here](https://mainnet.aragon.org/#/supercompute/0x5c7f4b63394395478843edbcbbff6520350de743 "Supercompute Aragon").
-More about that later
     icon: '"fas fa-shield-alt"'
   - title: Trust Wallet
     text: The Trust Wallet is your wallet of choice for diving into the deep sea of